-Roasted on the 2nd of October 200g packbeans in stock, order by 12 pm & ship in the evening 600g & 1kg fresh roast to order on the roast date above, ships within 3-6 working days 100% arabica coffee beans only
+Roasted on the 1st of March 200g packbeans in stock, order by 12 pm & ship in the evening 600g & 1kg fresh roast to order on the roast date above, ships within 3-6 working days 100% specialty arabica coffee beans only

 Black Grape.
 Raisin.
 Hazelnut Cocoa.

 Marysabel Caballero and her husband Moises Herrera are working with over 200 hectares of land, planted with coffee.
 They are 2nd and 3rd generation coffee farmers and have been rewarded many times for their commitment to developing coffee quality in Honduras.